-The Digimarc product suite is built on top of the Digimarc Illuminate Platform to address specific business needs.
+The Digimarc product suite is built on top of the Digimarc Illuminate platform to power a trusted and scalable ecosystem that can address specific business needs in areas like automation, authenticity, sustainability, and customer trust and connectivity.
 All of the Company's products are complementary to each other, providing exponential benefits when combined.
-By enabling customers to create digital identities for physical and digital media objects, Digimarc's technologies provide many benefits, including:
+By enabling customers to create and connect digital twins to physical and digital items, Digimarc's products provide many benefits including: